airhex/airline-logos-php-api/README.md

 ?>
 ```
 Fill in your API key in order to get logos without watermarks.
-[Obtain an API key if you don't have one yet](https://airhex.com/getstarted/).
+[Get an API key if you don't have one yet](https://airhex.com/getstarted/).